Aberdeen F.C.: Formation and early years (1903–1939)

-The current Aberdeen F.C. was formed following the merger of three clubs based in the city—Aberdeen, Victoria United and Orion—in 1903.
+Before Aberdeen FC formed, in 1902 Edinburgh based Hibernian, unsettled in the capital, were looking to move to Aberdeen, even going as far as sending a valuer to Pittodrie to decide if the move was plausible.
+This kickstarted talks of a merger between three clubs based in the city—Aberdeen, Victoria United and Orion—in 1903.
+The three clubs came to an agreement and the new Aberdeen FC was formed.
 The new club played its first match on 15 August 1903: a 1–1 draw with Stenhousemuir.
 That first season produced a win in the Aberdeenshire Cup, but only a third-place finish in the Northern League.
 The club applied for membership of the Scottish League for the following season, and were elected to the Second Division.

 In 1904, the club were managed by Jimmy Philip.
 At the end of its first season, despite having finished seventh out of twelve teams, Aberdeen were elected to the new, expanded First Division.
 They have remained in the top tier of Scottish football ever since.
 From 1906, the club made steady progress, with a Scottish Cup semi-final appearance in 1908 and another in 1911.
 In that season of 1910–11, Aberdeen recorded their first victories over the Old Firm of Celtic and Rangers, and led the league for a time, but finished the season in second place.

 Wartime affected the club as much as any other; despite spending cuts and other economies, by 1917 the situation became untenable.
 Aberdeen dropped out of competitive football, along with Dundee and Raith Rovers.
 Senior football returned on 16 August 1919, and Aberdeen resumed with a fixture against Albion Rovers.
 Philip was still in charge, and continued to oversee a team capable of isolated good results, but never quite able to sustain a challenge long enough to win a trophy.
 In 1923, Aberdeen were drawn against Peterhead in the Scottish Cup, and posted their record score—a 13–0 victory.
 Philip retired a year later, and was replaced as manager by Paddy Travers.
 He presided over the team's first Scottish Cup final in 1937.

 Travers' "trainer"—first team coach in modern parlance—was former player Donald Colman.
 Colman conceived the dug-out, a covered area set slightly below the level of the playing surface to better aid his observations.
 Everton visited Pittodrie soon after its introduction, and exported the idea to the English leagues, from where it spread throughout the football-playing world.
 Travers left to become manager of Clyde in 1939.